blueyummie/api-call-via-input-file/README.md

 # Make API calls from an input .yaml file
 - This program will prompt user for an input .yaml file.
-It will then automatically make API requets to every unique URL in the yaml every 15 seconds until user stops the program with a keyboard inturruption.
+It will then automatically make API request to every unique URL in the yaml every 15 seconds until user stops the program with a keyboard interruption.
 While it's making these API calls, it will calculate the UP time for each domain and print it to console.
 - "UP" is defined as any call that has <= 500ms response time AND returns a 200-299 http response code.

 # Prerequisites